Callbacks

 types in the native callback function above.
 Replace any integer types

-with a Dart int
+with a Dart int type where applicable.

 Here's an example: